The Boss Baby

-The Boss Baby is a 2017 American computer-animated comedy film produced by DreamWorks Animation and distributed by 20th Century Fox.
-Loosely based on the 2010 picture book of the same name by Marla Frazee, it was directed by Tom McGrath from a screenplay by Michael McCullers, and stars the voices of Alec Baldwin as the title character, along with Steve Buscemi, Jimmy Kimmel, Lisa Kudrow, Miles Bakshi, and Tobey Maguire.
-The first installment in The Boss Baby franchise, the plot follows a boy helping his baby brother who is a secret agent in the war for adults' love between babies and puppies.
+The Boss Baby is a 2017 American animated spy comedy film, produced by DreamWorks Animation.
+Loosely based on the 2010 picture book by Marla Frazee, it was directed by Tom McGrath and written by Michael McCullers, and stars Alec Baldwin as the title character.
+The first film in The Boss Baby franchise, it follows a boy helping his baby brother who is a secret agent in the war for adults' love between babies and puppies.

-The Boss Baby premiered at the Miami International Film Festival on March 12, 2017, and was released in the United States on March 31.
-The film received mixed reviews from critics upon release, who praised its animation and voice performances but criticized its plot and humor.
-It grossed $528 million worldwide against its $125 million budget.
-The film received Best Animated Feature nominations at the Academy Awards, Annie Awards, and Golden Globes, losing all three awards to Coco.
+The Boss Baby premiered at the Miami International Film Festival on March 12, 2017, and was released in the United States on March 31 by 20th Century Fox.
+The film received mixed reviews from critics and was a commercial success, grossing $528 million worldwide against a $125 million budget.
+The film was nominated for Best Animated Feature at the 90th Academy Awards, the Annie Awards, and the Golden Globes.

-A Netflix television series, The Boss Baby: Back in Business, premiered on April 6, 2018, while a sequel film, The Boss Baby: Family Business, was released in theaters and on Peacock on July 2, 2021.
-Another Netflix television series, The Boss Baby: Back in the Crib, premiered on May 19, 2022.
+The success of the film spawned a franchise, including two television series, The Boss Baby: Back in Business and The Boss Baby: Back In the Crib, and a sequel film, The Boss Baby: Family Business.